Help!!! Save Me! :) Strawberry Amaretto Pastries

 Thanks everyone!
 She is giving me the last of her orders tomorrow...but i think we are going to make it!!
 Also she found the pastry dough at Albertson's....so we had a good result!!

-1. How do I make the pastry dough for this recipe?
+How do I prepare the puff pastry for the Strawberry Amaretto Pastries?

 Similar Pampered Chef Threads